Yippy/primorina/docs/USE_AUTO_IMPORT_HOYOLAB.md

 # Use Auto Import from HoYoLAB
 While feedback URL is the best method of extracting data, there is no method to extract Mora.
-Instead we will use the HoYoLAB login to access the Travellers Diary Tool API on extracting the data log for you.
-This mimic seeing the history in the mobile history log, and it only goes back from 3 months worth of History.
+Instead we will use the HoYoLAB login to access the Travellers Diary Tool API.
+This mimic seeing the history in the history log, and it only goes back from 3 months worth of History.

 ## How to Get ltoken and ltuid